Henri Picard: 'Great Escape'

 Picard was one of the 50 escapers who had been listed by SS-Gruppenfuhrer Arthur Nebe to be killed, so was amongst those executed and murdered by the Gestapo.
-Originally his remains were buried at Sagan, but he is now buried in part of the Poznan Old Garrison Cemetery beside his brother escapers.
+Originally his remains were buried at Sagan, but he is now buried in part of the Poznań Old Garrison Cemetery beside his brother escapers.
 He is commemorated by name on the "North Weald Memorial" at St Andrews Church, North Weald.

 Picard's name was amongst those in the list of the murdered prisoners which was published when news broke on or about 20 May 1944.

 A memorial plaque in his name was unveiled at Beauvechain air force based in Belgium on 1 December 1951.

 Some his private papers from 1940 survive in the Imperial War Museum in London.
 Examples of excellent caricatures drawn by Picard have survived.